otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 git checkout -b w02-apis-express-dev-tools
 ```

-> **Tip:** Typing the code examples rather than copy-pasting is strongly recommended - it helps with retention.
-Read the comments in the code too.

 ---

 ## 1. Application Programming Interfaces (APIs)

-You have encountered different interfaces before - Graphical User Interfaces (GUIs) and Command Line Interfaces (CLIs).
 An **API** is a set of rules and protocols that allows different software applications to communicate with each other.

 The rules and protocols of an API cover:

 - **Communication protocols** - The most common are HTTP and HTTPS, used to send and receive data between applications
 - **Request methods** - GET (retrieve), POST (create), PUT (update), DELETE (delete)
-- **Data formats** - JSON (JavaScript Object Notation) and XML (eXtensible Markup Language)
+- **Data formats** - JSON and XML
 - **Endpoint URLs** - Used to access resources, e.g. `/api/users`
 - **Authentication and authorisation** - Restricts access to certain resources
 - **Error handling** - Returns meaningful error messages when something goes wrong